Want the perfect workout program?Take Quiz

 In fact, many endurance athletes use caffeine pills to help boost their athletic performance.

 Naturally produced in your body, carnitine is also found in many meat and dairy products.
-While it is believed to be helpful in burning fat, there's very little research to support these claims.
+We dig into this ingredient in our article: Is L Carnitine Good For Weight Loss?

 Green tea is quickly becoming a very popular fat-burner ingredient due to its caffeine content.
 As a bonus, green tea extract tends to provide a smoother, less intense buzz, providing sufficient energy without the crash.